NamesAreStupid/clojure-todo-list/README.md

 # clojure-todo-list

-A Clojure library designed to ... well, that part is up to you.
+A clojure todo app.
+Developed according to the tutorial found at "https://practicalli.github.io/clojure-webapps/"

 ## License